pmm-inf/PinPon/README.md

 This is a simple implementation of the classic Pong game using HTML5 Canvas and JavaScript.

+To play this game click on this link: https://pmm-inf.github.io/PinPon/

 ## How to Run

 1. Clone the repository: